-- 9) Using eight hose clamps (four on each radiator), clamp the fiberglass insulators so as to support the 16" and 55" threaded rods.
-Position the insulators as shown in Figure 4. - 10) Mount the four stubs by threading a 10-32 x 3/8" nut 1/2" near the end of the threads.
+- 9) Using six hose clamps (three on each radiator), clamp the fiberglass insulators so as to support the 16" and 55" threaded rods.
+Position the insulators as shown in Figure 4. - 10) Mount the four stubs (two on each side) by threading a 10-32 x 3/8" nut 1/2" near the end of the threads.
 Add a second nut and lock-washer to sandwich the bracket between the two nuts, leaving no more than 1/4" of threaded rod exposed beyond the aluminum bracket.
 See Figure 4.